antronerds/r2-tutorials/docs/TestRST.rst

    Medulloblastoma molecular subtypes a,b,c,d and e are plotted together with the gene names. s

-2. Also try the “lump by gene plot group” which will produce an image where the genes are shown, separated by the subtypes.
+2. Also try the ï¿½lump by gene plot groupï¿½ which will produce an image where the genes are shown, separated by the subtypes.

 3. The sample filter option allows the user to generate a multiple gene